symfony/symfony-docs/workflow/usage.rst

 There are a special kind of events called "Guard events".
 Their event listeners are invoked every time a call to ``Workflow::can``, ``Workflow::apply`` or ``Workflow::getEnabledTransitions`` is executed.
-With the guard events you may add custom logic to decide what transitions that are valid or not.
+With the guard events you may add custom logic to decide what transitions are valid or not.
 Here is a list of the guard event names.

 * ``workflow.guard``